Playwright (Python)

 |---|---|---|

-url | quoted | Initial URL to navigate to on launch |
+url | quoted | Base URL for the browser context (use go to "/" to navigate) |

-headless | quoted | Run browser in headless mode |
+headless | quoted | Run browser headlessly ('true') or with visible UI ('false') |

 Patterns: